 Zero-leaf pruning involves pruning selected fruiting shoots just above the last (distal) fruit on a lateral so that there are no axillary buds from which secondary re-growth can develop.
-It helps manage excessive vine vigour and maintain good light levels within the fruiting canopy.
 If this technique is done correctly, the vines are not too vigorous and virtually no re-growth will occur from the zero-leaf pruned shoot.
-This technique is primarily done to save on pruning costs.
-However, this increases the risk of Psa infection due to creating a soft tissue wound.
-Studies have shown that it doesn't have a negative impact on fruit quality, but it is also unlikely to improve productivity or fruit quality.
+This technique is primarily done to save on pruning costs later (by reducing tangles).
+However, any pruning cut increases the risk of Psa infection due to creating a soft tissue wound.
+It can also impact on availability of quality wood for the following season if too many shoots are pruned.